joshuaiz/hexy/README.md

 ## Contributing
 Bug reports and pull requests welcome.
 Please visit the [issues](https://github.com/joshuaiz/hexy2/issues) page to see if your issue isn't already listed.

+## Supporting Hexy
+If you find Hexy useful, get a Hexy Pro account.
+Or click the Sponsor button above to support Hexy with a donation.

 ## ✨ Thank you
 Thanks to all the beta testers and supporters.
 We ❤️ you.